Finance committee (works council): Legality

-The Finance Committee is currently defined in section §106 of the Works Constitution Act.
-If a Works Council exists and represents more than 100 permanent employees, they must establish a Finance Committee, or else it is a breach of their Works Council duty.
-Works Councils in smaller workplaces can also receive economic information under §80, however the Works Council must then show the necessity of such information.
+The finance committee's duties is presently defined in §§106–113 of the 1972 Works Constitution Act.
+If a works council exists and represents more than 100 permanent employees, they must establish a finance committee, or else it is a breach of their works council duty.
+Works councils in smaller workplaces can also enforce its economic information rights under BetrVG §80(2), however the works council must then show the necessity of such information.

-If there is a Central Works Council, the Finance Committee becomes the responsibility of the Central Works Council.
-There is no corresponding responsibility for the Group Works Council.
+If there is a central works council, the finance committee becomes the responsibility of the central works council.
+There is no corresponding responsibility for the group works council.

-According to §118, if a company is primarily religious, charitable, educational, political or artistic in nature e.g German Red Cross or Max Planck Institute, then the Finance Committee is largely limited to financial planning during mass-layoffs as defined in §111-112.
+According to BetrVG §118, if a company is primarily religious, charitable, educational, political or artistic in nature e.g German Red Cross or Max Planck Institute, then the finance committee is largely limited to financial and operational planning during restructurings, including mass-layoffs as defined in BetrVG §§111–113.

-The Finance Committee is different from other "committees" of the Works Council within the meaning of §28.
-The Finance Committee optionally has non Works Council members and a semi-autonomous role in discussing/negotiating with the employer, for example to select external experts (to advise the Finance Committee on more complex topics that exceed the internal knowledge of the Finance Committee).
-In contrast, regular Works Council committees consist of Works Council members only.
+The finance committee is different from other "committees" of the works council within the meaning of BetrVG §28.
+The finance committee uniquely can appoint non works council members.
+It has a semi-autonomous role in discussing and negotiating with the employer, for example selecting external experts (to advise the finance committee on topics that exceed internal knowledge).
+In contrast, other works council committees consist exclusively of works council members.

 Activity

-The Finance Committee must meet with a representative of management on a monthly basis per §108.
+The finance committee must meet with a representative of management on a monthly basis per BetrVG §108.

-The company must also inform the Finance Committee about its financial activities.
-10 areas of financial reporting are explicitly outlined in §106(3) and §108(5) including potential acquisitions, employee layoffs, expansions/downsizing, profit and loss reporting.
-This list is not exhaustive, and other topics that are of financial interest to the works council are included as well.
+The company must also inform the finance committee about its financial activities.
+10 areas of financial reporting are explicitly outlined in BetrVG §106(3) and BetrVG §108(5) including potential acquisitions, employee layoffs, expansions/downsizing, profit and loss reporting.
+This list is not exhaustive, and other topics that are of financial or operational interest to the works council are included as well.

-If the Finance Committee is not given adequate information, accessible documentation in good-time by management, the (Central) Works Council can call in a conciliation committee to mediate between the employer and Finance Committee, and if necessary, make a binding award on how and what financial information is furnished.
+If the finance committee is not given adequate information, accessible documentation in good-time by management, the (central) works council can call in a conciliation committee to mediate between the employer and finance committee, and if necessary, make a binding award on how and what financial information is furnished.